-After some time on the phone, I have an idea of her financial situation, and briefly go over it with her.
+After some time on the phone, I have an idea of her financial situation and briefly go over it with her.
 “It looks like you might be able to offer one hundred a month, but that wouldn’t leave you much for food or anything.”
-I walk over to the table and notice a binder there with the bank logo on it.
+I walked over to the table and notice a binder there with the bank logo on it.
 When I open it I find monthly bank statements neatly inserted by date.
 “Look at this.
 You have your monthly bank statements right here.”

 “Well, I could have told you that.

 Why fight it?
 I smiled and shook my head.
 No one is going to believe this, I thought to myself.
 Her youngest son keeps in touch with her, so I thought I might call him.
 “Does David know about this?”